A Training-Free Style-Personalization via SVD-Based Feature Decomposition: Analysis of Scale-wise AR Model

-To assess the impact of each generation step, we compute the CLIP similarity \cite{radford2021learning} between each distinct prompt and its corresponding generated image as shown in the bottom row in \figref{fig:observation}.
+To assess the impact of each generation step, we compute the CLIP similarity \cite{radford2021learning} between alternative prompt \({\hat{T}}\) and its corresponding generated image as shown in the bottom row in \figref{fig:observation}.
 We observe that step $\hat{s} = 2$ consistently produces the highest similarity with $\hat{T}$ across all 200 prompt pairs.
-This result suggests that the early-to-middle steps of generation, particularly step 2, serve as a key phase for shaping both content and style attributes in the final image.
-Consequently, intervening at these stages offers an effective means for exerting fine-grained control over the visual semantics of the generated image.
+This result suggests that step 2 plays a key role in shaping both content and style attributes.
+Consequently, the \textbf{third feature} $F_3$, generated after this step, plays a crucial role in determining the final output image.

-\paragraph{(2) Self-Attention analysis.} Beyond step-wise analysis, we further investigate the role of internal attention representations within the self-attention layers by conducting a series of feature injection experiments.
-We perform feature injection across the entire generation process by applying it to all self-attention layers of the model.
-Specifically, using the style prompt set $\mathbf{T}^{\text{sty}}$, we generate two images and replace query, key, and value features from one image into the other at each step.
-We observe that replacing key or value features tends to transfer a mixture of both content and style attributes, often blending the overall semantics of the two images.
-In contrast, replacing only the query features results in the transfer of content information while preserving the style characteristics of the original image, as shown in \figref{fig:observation_qkv}.

-This analysis suggests that query representations are primarily responsible for encoding content-specific information and are largely disentangled from style.
-Based on this, we hypothesize that manipulating query features offers an effective means of controlling content without altering the desired style.
+\paragraph{(2) Key step feature analysis.} As discussed in the previous section, the third feature $F_3$ plays a pivotal role in shaping both content and style.
+Building on this observation, and supported by prior studies \cite{park2025training,nguyen2025csd} showing that early-step features in scale-wise autoregressive models often encode strong stylistic cues, we hypothesize that the principal components of $F_3$ are predominantly shaped by stylistic attributes.